LindaSt/BT-graph-creation/README.md

      - Two text files per WSI: one file each for the tumor buds and the lymphocytes with the coordinates.
      - Json file: contains the spacing for each WSI.

-1. `coord_to_xml.py`: Creates an ASAP-xml file from the coordinate text files
+1. `coord_to_xml.py`: Creates an ASAP-xml file from the coordinate text files (and reducing it to the hotspot)
    - **Input**:
      - `--coordinates-txt-files-folder`: folder with the text files of the coordinates for 'lymphocytes', 'tumorbuds' or 'hotspot'(one file per annotation, e.g. output of `tif_annotations_to_numpy.py`).
      - `--output-folder`: folder where the output is saved to.
+     - `--full`: full text file is converted (hotspot text files are not considered)
    - **Output**:
      - One xml file per WSI that can be loaded in ASAP.